JnyJny/pyliter/README.rst

-pylite - Python syntax highlighting
+pyliter - Python syntax highlighting
 ===================================

-``pylite`` is a Python 3 command-line tool that generates ANSI escape code annotated files from python source.
+``pyliter`` is a Python 3 command-line tool that generates ANSI escape code annotated files from python source.